 All I know at this point is that whatever the answer, thank goodness for the early work.

 Neighbors 2 is the sequel to Seth Rogen, Rose Byrne and Zac Efron’s Neighbors (2014).
 The latter being a movie about new parents who are forced to live next door to a loud, partying at all hours type of fraternity.
 In the second instalment, again directed by Nicholas Stoller, the young couple’s new problem is the Sorority next door…

 I must admit that the first film isn’t one of my favourites of Rogen’s comedies, even though his character’s reaction to the baby/ condom scene is one of the funniest things I’ve ever seen in a film/ trailer.
 It’s up there, not to far from the pooping in street scene in Bridesmaids (2011).

 I’ve decided that, like a young so and so who must not let their past failed relationships stop them from getting involved in something that could be amazing, I’m going dive into Neighbours 2 – Sorority Rising (2016) – with reasonably more than average expectations.
 Call me foolish…

-Bryan Cranston’s Li voice and the ‘egg laying out of fear’ joke/ sequence are also key highlights.
+Bryan Cranston’s Li voice and the ‘egg laying out of fear’ joke / sequence are definite highlights.

-Jack Black, Bryan Cranson, Dustin Hoffman, Angelina Jolie, J.K.
-Simmons Seth Rogen, Jackie Chan and Lucy Liu are among the stars.
+Jack Black, Dustin Hoffman, Angelina Jolie, J.K.
+Simmons Seth Rogen, Jackie Chan and Lucy Liu are among the rest of the key cast.